Megh01744/E-commerce_Funnel_Analysis/README.md

-# Project Background
+# Google Merchandise Store Funnel and Conversion Analysis

-## Google Merchandise Store Funnel Analysis & Conversion Optimization
+## Project Background

 The Google Merchandise Store is an e-commerce platform where customers browse and purchase branded products.
 Every customer interaction generates valuable data about product interest, shopping behavior, and movement through the purchase journey.